RealistikOsu/RealistikPanel/README.md

 I am using a lot of libraries and concepts that are new to me and it's the first time I'm doing them.
 This may be reflected in the quality of the code.
 I will try to fix up or replace some of the old code when I'm satisfied with the feature set.

+**I am planning on rewriting this at some point in the future due to me looking back and realising how bad it is...**

 This project is now ready to be deployed as a full replacement to RAP.

 # Feature set